-The Advisory Group is a growing company that has been in the District for over 35 years.
+When the legislation was passed in 2015, The Advisory Group was a growing company that had been in the District for over 35 years.
 The Company actively sought locations for a new headquarters, including possible locations in Virginia for its expanding business.
 DowntownD.C.
 Business Improvement District (BID) estimated the probability of the Advisory Board leaving the District without any incentives is about seventy percent based primarily on lower rental rates of \$10 to \$30 per square foot available in the suburbs (Maryland and Virginia).
 Keeping the Company in the District would increase employment opportunities for District residents and provide other benefits to D.C per the legislation.